ludoux/esp32-nut-server-usbhid/README.md

 A gptimer is set to trigger at each second.
 When triggered, it will call `timer_on_alarm_callback`.
 As this function can not run any blocking functions, so it push an element to `timer_queue` (also `user_ctx` para).
 The running task `timer_task` created by `xTaskCreate` can receive this element and do actual things in it, such as `refresh_ups_status_from_hid`, change beep status if BOOT_BUTTON is pressed and so on.

 ## Part: LED Strip
 A simple way to show some status.
 The LED shows green if UPS connected, shows orange if UPS disconnected, shows red if UPS has error or AC not present, and shows white if a NUT client ask for data.
-Search `led_strip_set_pixel` in code file.
+Search `led_strip_set_pixel` in the code file.

 ## Part: Non-blocking TCP Server
 This part is as a very simple NUT Server.
 It can only respond `USERNAME` `PASSWORD` `LOGIN` `LIST VAR` `GET VAR qnapups ups.status` and `LOGOUT` (in `tcp_server_task` func).
 It seems that a NUT client will only ask for these information on a regular basis.

-The UPS info is stored as cJSON object and will be updated at each `refresh_ups_status_from_hid` called.
-When a NUT client ask for info, it will print cJSON in a specific format (by calling `gen_nut_list_var_text_wrapper`) and return to client.
+The UPS info is stored as a cJSON object and will be updated at each `refresh_ups_status_from_hid` called.
+When a NUT client ask for info, it will print the cJSON object in a specific format (by calling `gen_nut_list_var_text_wrapper`) and return to the client.